saber-hq/stable-swap/README.md

 ## JavaScript/Web3.js

-To use StableSwap with your frontend, the [JavaScript SDK is available here.](https://github.com/saber-hq/saber-common/tree/master/packages/stableswap-sdk)
+To use StableSwap with your frontend or Node.js project, use [the JavaScript SDK.](https://github.com/saber-hq/saber-common/tree/master/packages/stableswap-sdk)

 ## Archive

-An archived version of the original stable-swap-program is available [at the archive branch](https://github.com/saber-hq/stable-swap/tree/archive).
+The original Saber StableSwap program can be found on the [archive branch](https://github.com/saber-hq/stable-swap/tree/archive).

+## License

+Saber StableSwap is licensed under the Apache License, Version 2.0.